gonutz/circle/README.md

 You can find it with some googling.

- ## Caveats
+ # Caveats

  There are some divisions involved which may provoke a division by zero error.
  But I didn't check out how this can be done.
 Perhaps if you supply not enough points or all the points are identical; it's definitely a pathological case.

-In this graph you can see the data points in blue and the computed circle in purple.
+In this graph you can see the data points from the example (in the demo folder) in blue and the computed circle in purple.

 ![Graph](https://github.com/StefanSchroeder/LeastSquareCircleFit/blob/master/demo/least.png?raw=true)